UCL-NT/SNE-repo/README.md

 ## Analyses of Structural Network Efficiency
 from paper "Uncovering Hidden Pathways: Structural Brain Networks Underpinning Connected Speech in Post-Stroke Aphasia" (2024 in process under review)

+If you use any of the data in this repository, please cite the corresponding research paper, reference the repository

 ### -Environment-
   + python 3.9
   + installed packages: numpy, scipy, pandas, sklearn, networkx